Personal Injury Law

 If you are suffering from mesothelioma, asbestosis or any other asbestos disease, you are entitled to compensation.
 Call us today on 1300 636 846 for a no-obligation assessment.
 Go To Court Lawyers also assist clients with other dust-related diseases such as black lung (pneumoconiosis).
 Our understanding and compassionate team are passionate about obtaining a just result.

 Despite years of study and practice, medical professionals do not always get it right.
 In the event they do get it wrong, though, your life and livelihood can be at risk.
 We at Go To Court Lawyers understand the frustrations of medical malpractice which is why we have a dedicated team of legal personal injury professionals to assist with medical negligence claims.

 Injured because of a faulty product?
 You may have compensation entitlements.

 Australian laws protect consumers by imposing a duty of care on manufacturers to produce safe products.
 Claims can be made under product liability in a range of situations.
 These include the following:

 - Medical prostheses, implants or devices which do not do as designed and cause injury; or

 - Faulty electronics.

-If this sounds like you, our professional and experienced personal injury team can help guide you to a fair outcome.
+If you have been affected by an unsafe product, our professional and experienced personal injury team can help you to achieve a fair outcome.

 The Australian government announced a compensation scheme for victims of institutional sexual abuse after recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse.
-What the scheme does is allow victims of institutionalised abuse claims of up to $150,000 to redress the harm and trauma committed against them.
+What the scheme does is allow victims of institutionalised abuse to claim up to $150,000 to redress the harm and trauma committed against them.

 At Go To Court Lawyers, we understand the sensitive nature of abuse claims, but also the need to fight for the rights of survivors.
 Time limits vary between the states and territories, so it is important to discuss your options with a Go To Court Lawyer today.